Suggest a Songfact / Artistfact

 The brief but recognizable guitar solo was played by Paul McCartney, who was The Beatles bass player.

-This was the first Beatles song over 3 minutes, which started a trend to longer songs.
+This was the first Beatles song over 3-minutes long, which started a trend to longer songs.
 "You Won't See Me

 " from Rubber Soul